rkiddy/LegislatureSQL/README.md

     04_connectSections - connect the bills to the sections of CA law that they affect.

+    05_updateStatusDate - from the latest status file.

     cmds.pl - helper subroutines.

 Still To Do:
 ------------

 00_createTables.sql:# TODO the table create commands can first determine if a table exists.
 Since I am not dropping tables, this is ok for now.
-02_importBills:# TODO - I am not yet adding the status_date value to the bills table. -rrk 2012/11/17